-The Profound Impact of Blockchain: A Decade of Micro-Ownership
+The Profound Impact of Blockchain on Society: A Prediction Scorecard

-The blockchain will significantly transform society, surpassing the influence of the internet and Bitcoin, by creating widespread micro-ownership opportunities globally within ten years.
+The blockchain will significantly transform society, surpassing the internet and Bitcoin, enabling widespread micro-ownership within a decade.

 Signal Score